ybhavesh-0915/Credit-Card-Generator/Readme.md

-Great!
-Thanks for the update.
-Since your CSS is written in **SCSS** and the project is live at [ybhavesh-0915.github.io/Credit-Card-Generator](https://ybhavesh-0915.github.io/Credit-Card-Generator/), here's the **updated `README.md`** reflecting that:

----

 ## 📇 Credit Card Generator

 A responsive web application that generates fake credit card data using the [FakerAPI](https://fakerapi.it/).
 Built with **HTML**, **SCSS**, and **JavaScript** (with Axios), and deployed via GitHub Pages.